 At Arapahoe, you can expect to find beautiful open runs, some steep, others designed for beginners, and skiing on two sides of a ridge, meaning you can usually find good conditions regardless of the day.
 This can be a windy mountain, but usually one side or the other is sheltered on any given day.

-The relaxed, fun, and old school atmosphere at Arapahoe is also one of the hill's big attractions.
-On warm spring days, people set up their barbecues on picnic tables at the edge of the parking lot at the base of the hill and watch the skiers making their way down the runs.
+The relaxed, fun, and old-school atmosphere at Arapahoe is also one of the hill's big attractions.
+On warm spring days, people set up their barbecues on picnic tables at the edge of the parking lot at the base of the mountain and watch the skiers making their way down the runs.
 Kids, dogs, and the whole family come out to enjoy the day, whether they are skiing or not.

-In addition to being the place for spring skiing in Colorado, it is also easily reachable from Denver, good value, and included on several of the multi-hill, multi-day passes.
+Arapahoe Basin is also easy to reach from Denver, good value, and included on several of the multi-hill and multi-day passes.
 Even if you don't plan a full vacation to A-Basin, it's definitely worth checking out if you are skiing some of the surrounding resorts.
-From Keystone, it is a 10-minute drive to Arapahoe and 30 minutes from Breckenridge.
-If you are staying in Silverthorne, it is a 20-minute drive and slightly further if you are staying in Frisco.

-The base "lodge" is little more than a home-built tent-covered yurt.
-This is not a hill that screams posh.
-What it does have is great skiing, a strong following of skiers that live for this type of terrain, and an atmosphere like no other ski hill in Colorado, where everyone is pumped up for a great day of skiing and the rustic ambience is embraced.
+The base "lodge" is little more than a home-built, tent-covered yurt.
+This is not a resort that screams posh.
+What it does have is great skiing, a strong following of skiers that live for this type of terrain and experience, and an atmosphere like no other ski hill in Colorado.
+Everyone here is pumped up for a great day of skiing, and the rustic ambience is embraced.

 Other Resorts to Consider